DanielPickens/Checks-if-array-contains-contiguous-ints--/README.md

 # Checks-if-array-contains-continuous-ints--
-Program is designed to check is an array contains continuous ints
+Program is designed to check if an array contains continuous ints